kulkeez/kulkeez.github.io/README.md

 Namaste!
 ===================

 Halo!
-I'm all charged up - this is my first Markdown document and I am using the **StackEdit**[^stackedit] in-browser mark down editor.
+I'm all charged up - this is my first Markdown document and I am using the **[StackEdit](https://stackedit.io/editor)** in-browser mark down editor.

 ----------